Read “Part I: The Train Ride from Hell” here.

 “I don’t understand how this happened,” Victor said, audibly confused.

 “It happens all the time!” the supervisor said and demonstrated by closing our locker, “People close one locker and then put coins and pull the key out of the wrong locker.”

 Now that the locker door was closed, it was easy to see what he meant.
 The coin and key slot were unintuitively on the left side of the locker door.
-So, once you closed the door, you had to ignore the coin slot right next to the door’s handle and use the coin slot by where the door hinges were located.
+So, once you closed the door, you had to ignore the coin slot right next to the door’s handle and use the coin slot where the door hinges were located.
 There were detailed instructions on the locker, aimed at preventing this very mistake, in Spanish which of course we didn’t understand.
 It was also not surprising we made this mistake, considering how poorly we slept the night before.
-We also found out that any time the attendant on duty finds a full unlocked locker, he locks it himself and keeps the key.
+We also found out that any time the attendant on duty finds a fully unlocked locker, he locks it himself and keeps the key.
 Because we showed up so late in the evening, the day attendant already left, and the night attendant didn’t know anything about this.
 We profoundly thanked the supervisor.
 Ok, Victor thanked the supervisor, while I continued groping my miraculously recovered backpack.

-Heading towards the train to the hotel, carrying our much beloved backpacks, I turned to Victor and said, “We would have been OK without all this stuff.”
+Heading towards the train to the hotel, carrying our much-beloved backpacks, I turned to Victor and said, “We would have been OK without all this stuff.”

 He nodded and smiled.

 “But you know what we are not OK without?
 Spanish!
 One of us should really learn Spanish.
 The whole train debacle and the luggage locker switcheroo could have been prevented if we just had a basic understanding of Spanish.”